tonghuikang/blog/_posts/2025-05-18-trying-to-understand-mcp.md

 - Users get to use more capable AI (book AirBnb via ChatGPT)
 - The model provider gets more API revenue from their models
 - The AI interface provider gets more usage and subscription / advertisement revenue
-- The tools provider get usage (AirBnb gets more bookings)
+- The tools provider gets usage (AirBnb gets more bookings)

 ### Why can't we just get AI to browse like any human would?

-AirBnb would prefer that bots do not pretend to be human when visitng their website.
+AirBnb would prefer that bots do not pretend to be human when visiting their website.
 This can cause undue load to the website.
 AirBnb would prefer that you call their API than to impersonate a human.

 Browsing the web is slower than directly accessing the tools.
 Users would prefer to get their results quickly.

-Tool use could also unblock processes what would be time consuming on a web browser - for example viewing and comparing 50 candidates and reading all the reviews in parallel.
+Tool use could also unblock processes that would be time consuming on a web browser - for example viewing and comparing 50 candidates and reading all the reviews in parallel.

-### Why can't we use function calling?
+### Why can't we just use function calling?

 It is possible to provide the tools for the LLM to decide what tools to use and use them.